msh-contrib/xeon/readme.md

 }
 ```

-then use some of your modules from other modules as you used for
+and also some module that use other modules as well

 `module_that_use_others.sh`
 ```sh